 North Dakota Breastfeeding Laws

 In North Dakota, mothers have the right to breastfeed in any public or private location, as long as they are legally allowed to be there.
-North Dakota doesn’t have any state laws supporting mothers at work beyond The Fair Labor Standards Act (FLSA) offers some protection for breastfeeding mothers.
+North Dakota doesn’t have any state laws supporting mothers at work beyond the federal Fair Labor Standards Act (FLSA) that offers some protection for breastfeeding mothers.

 We’ve awarded North Dakota one drop on our scale.